 Much of rap, even that which is not overtly political, has political undertones.
 The ACLU argued that Defendant Skinner’s lyrics fall into this category and are entitled to the special protection afforded political speech.
 Given this special protection, the ACLU asserted, Defendant Skinner’s lyrics shouldn't have been admitted.
 And while the First Amendment wasn't the basis for the New Jersey Supreme Court's decision in the Skinner case, the ACLU's point wasn't lost on the court.

 It seems that rap is being viewed as an especially telling form of expression, unlike the murder ballads of everyone from Dolly Parton to the Grateful Dead.
 For example, imagine the decidedly non-rapper Paul McCartney in the dock for mayhem, being forced to listen to “Helter Skelter” with the jury.
-(Some would call that punishment enough).
 Not likely—is that because he's merely a singer, not a rapper?
 This distinction resonated with the New Jersey high court in the Skinner case, as the judge authoring the opinion quipped, “One would not presume that Bob Marley, who wrote the well-known song ‘I Shot the Sheriff,’ actually shot a sheriff . . . .”